Religious Communication Association

-RCA 2024 Annual Conference Call for Papers
+RCA 2025 Annual Conference Call for Papers

 The standards for acceptance for NCA and RCA are equally stringent.
-NCA allows multiple program sessions to RCA.
+NCA allots multiple program sessions to RCA.
 This relationship and arrangement allow RCA to strengthen scholarly inquiry and foster meaningful dialogue among colleagues with increased presentation opportunities.

 The Religious Communication Association accepts submissions in various formats: competitive individual papers, paper sessions, and panel discussions.

-Paper Sessions are theme-based submissions that should include (1) a session title, (2) a list of presenters with their institutional affiliations (multiple institutions must be represented), (3) titles and full abstracts for each individual presentation, (4) a detailed session description for the online convention program, and (5) a thoroughly developed rationale arguing for the significance and relevance of the session.
+These theme-based submissions should include (1) a session title, (2) a list of presenters with their institutional affiliations (multiple institutions must be represented), (3) titles and full abstracts for each individual presentation, (4) a detailed session description for the online convention program, and (5) a thoroughly developed rationale arguing for the significance and relevance of the session.
 A session chair is required and should not present a paper during the session.
 A respondent is optional.
 In your rationale, please indicate if your paper/session/panel proposal involves potential inter-divisional cooperation within RCA or between RCA and other NCA divisions or affiliate groups.

 Panel discussions should include (1) a panel title, (2) a list of presenters and their institutional affiliations (multiple institutions must be represented), (3) a detailed session description for the online convention program, and (4) a thoroughly developed rationale describing the format of the discussion and arguing for the significance and relevance of the panel.
 Proposals for panel discussions are encouraged to demonstrate creative adaptation of the discussion format.
 A session chair is required.
 In your rationale, please indicate if your paper/session/panel proposal involves potential inter-divisional cooperation within RCA or between RCA and other NCA divisions or affiliate groups.

-Scholar-to-Scholar sessions are a one-on-one interactive format for communication and discussion will be employed.
+A one-on-one interactive format for communication and discussion will be employed.
 Individual papers are submitted for public display in dedicated sessions with engagement by selected “wandering scholars” (experts in the field).
 This format is appropriate for presentations such as videos, interactive media, slide shows, experiential activities, and posters.
 Please check the appropriate approval box on the electronic submission form if you want to be considered for Scholar-to-Scholar.
 Choosing this option does not exclude your paper from consideration as a competitive paper.
 Selecting this option is an ADDITIONAL consideration and increases your chances for presentation acceptance at NCA.

-Submit ALL papers/sessions/panels to RCA online via NCA’s Convention Central site.
-Audio-visual requests must be made at the time of submission.
+Submit ALL papers, sessions, or panels to RCA online via NCA’s Convention Central site.
+Audiovisual requests must be made at the time of submission.
 Due to the excessive number of requests, late requests WILL NOT be accommodated.
-All participants should review the “Professional Standards for Convention Participants,” which will further clarify expectations.
-The “Professional Standards for Convention Participants” site includes live and recorded step-by-step instructions on subitting submitting and is available in the NCA Convention Library (www.natcom.org/conventionresources ).
+All participants should review the Professional Standards for Convention Participants which will further clarify expectations.
+The NCA Convention Resources site provides resources for all aspects of the NCA Convention from the submission process to presenting.

 theon.hill@wheaton.edu